gkapfham/www.gregorykapfhammer-old.com/research.md

 Leading the way in the realistic assessment of regression testing, papers such as {% include _popovers/paper_reference.html cite="Paterson2018" %} and {% include _popovers/paper_reference.html cite="Paterson2019" %} show how to conduct rigorous experiments with faults harvested from real programs.
-Recent papers like {% include _popovers/paper_reference.html cite="Alsharif2020" %}
-show how to perform efficient regression testing on a relational database schema.

 </li>